 HOLD AT (location) UNTIL (time or other condition.)

 FAA Order JO 7110.65, Para 7-1-4, Visual Holding of VFR Aircraft.

 Approve a pilot's request to deviate from the prescribed holding flight path if obstacles and traffic conditions permit.

 Separate an aircraft holding at an unmonitored NAVAID from any other aircraft occupying the course which the holding aircraft will follow if it does not receive signals from the NAVAID.

-When conditions are less than reported ceiling 800 feet or visibility of 2 miles, do not authorize aircraft to hold below 5,000 feet AGL inbound toward the airport on or within 1 statute mile of the localizer between the ILS OM or the fix used in lieu of the OM and the airport.
+When the official weather observation indicates a ceiling of less than 800 feet or visibility of 2 miles, do not authorize aircraft to hold below 5,000 feet AGL inbound toward the airport on or within 1 statute mile of the localizer between the ILS OM or the fix used in lieu of the OM and the airport.
 USAF.
 The holding restriction applies only when an arriving aircraft is between the ILS OM or the fix used in lieu of the OM and the runway.